 Nephelometric Turbidity Unit (NTU): Turbidity is a measure of how clear the water looks.
-The turbidity MCL that applied to the Cedar supply in 2019 is 5 NTU, for at least 95% of the samples in a month.

-Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.

-ppm: parts per million NA: Not Applicable
+The turbidity MCL that applied to the Cedar supply in 2020 is 5 NTU, for at least 95% of the samples in a month.
+Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. ppm: parts per million ppb: parts per billion

-ppb: parts per billion ND: Not Detected
+NA: Not Applicable ND: Not Detected

-(1) Renton measures fluoride levels daily in the distribution system.
+- (1) Renton measures fluoride levels daily in the distribution system.
 Beginning in April 2016, Renton lowered the fluoride level to 0.7 ppm, which is the new level recommended by the WA State Dept of Health.
 Renton citizens voted to add fluoride to the drinking water in 1985.
-Fluoride in the Skyway Well Supply occurs naturally: it is not added.
+Fluoride in the Skyway Well Supply occurs naturally; it is not added. - (2) The EPA recommends 20 ppm as a level of concern for added.
+(2) The EPA recommends 20 ppm as a level of concern for people on a sodium-restricted diet.
+Renton adds sodium hydroxide to prevent corrosion of plumbing.
+Sodium hypochlorite is added to water from the Maplewood wells for disinfection and to remove naturally occurring ammonia.